 - United Nations Development Programme (UNDP) in Cyprus - Students gain an understanding of UNDP's policies and priorities through the United Nations' Action for Cooperation and Trust (UNDP-ACT) and Partnership for the Future (UNDP-PFF) programmes.
 It's aimed at students in: conflict resolution; economics; international relations; sociology; public or business administration; and environmental studies.

 One-year long-stay visas are usually suited to non-EU citizens seeking employment.
 They must be backed up by letters from your employer - or from an accountant or solicitor, if you happen to be self-employed.
+Contact the Cypriot embassy in your country of origin for more information on work visas for non-EU nationals.

 How to explain your UK qualifications to employers